On the Convergence of the Elastic Flow in the Hyperbolic Plane: Explicit Parametrization of Elastica in the Hyperbolic Plane

-\begin{remark} Theorem \ref{thm:explpara} gives only necessary and no sufficient representations for globally defined elastica.
-More concretely, not every curve given by \eqref{eq:Fallunterscheidung} for some $\kappa$ from Proposition \ref{prop:integr} is an elastica.
-The reason for that is that any solution of \eqref{eq:reduced} is not necessarily parametrized by hyperbolic arclength. {We shall see counterexamples in Appendix \ref{app:kleeblatt}.} \end{remark}
+\begin{remark} Note that not every curve given by \eqref{eq:explisoloi} for some $\kappa$ from Proposition \ref{prop:integr} is an elastica.
+The reason for that is that any such curves are not necessarily parametrized by hyperbolic arclength. {We shall see counterexamples in Appendix \ref{app:kleeblatt}.} This makes the analysis more complicated. \end{remark}